Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function

 The gPC modes~$\uhat(t,x)$ are propagated over time by the hyperbolic system, derived in Corollary~\ref{Corollary1}.
 The solution in turn defines again an approximation~$\Pi_K\big[\uhat(t,x)\big](\xi)$, which is illustrated in the upper panels of Figure~\ref{Example1_Fig3} for both the cosine and Haar transform.
 In particular, the approximated solution at time~$t=0.2$ is shown in the left, lower panel for the cosine transform with level~$J=2$.
 The mean squared error

 between the approximation~$\Pi_K\big[\uhat(0.2,x)\big](\xi)$ and the reference solution~\eqref{SolutionCorollary1} for the Haar transform is shown in the lower, right panel with respect to the left axis.
 Furthermore, the difference of the mean squared error of the solution that is obtained by the Haar and cosine transform is stated in terms of the ratio~$\textup{MSE}_{\textup{Haar} } \textup{MSE}_{\textup{cos}}^{-1}$, i.e.~the ratio between the mean squared errors~\eqref{MSE} that are obtained by the Haar and cosine transform.
 As expected, we observe a decreasing MSE for an increasing number of basis functions.
 In this particular example, the Haar expansion results in a lower MSE than the cosine transform.
-Furthermore, the MSE of the solution may be lower than the MSE of the initial values, since the solution comes along with a smoother dependency on the stochastic input than the initial values.